Navigation Acts: Effects on Britain

-The Acts caused Britain's (before 1707, England's) shipping industry to develop in isolation.
+The acts caused Britain's (before 1707, England's) shipping industry to develop in isolation.
 However, it had the advantage to British shippers of severely limiting the ability of Dutch ships to participate in the carrying trade to Britain.
-By reserving British colonial trade to British shipping, the Acts may have significantly assisted in the growth of London as a major entry port for American colonial wares at the expense of Dutch cities.
+By reserving British colonial trade to British shipping, the acts may have significantly assisted in the growth of London as a major entry port for American colonial wares at the expense of Dutch cities.
 The maintenance of a certain level of merchant shipping and of trade generally also facilitated a rapid increase in the size and quality of the Royal Navy, which eventually (after the Anglo-Dutch Alliance of 1689 limited the Dutch navy to three-fifths of the size of the English one) led to Britain becoming a global superpower, which it remained until the mid-20th century.
 That naval might, however, never limited Dutch trading power – because the Dutch enjoyed enough leverage over overseas markets and shipping resources (combined with a financial power that was only overtaken by Britain during the 18th century) to enable them to put enough pressure on Britain to prevent them from sustaining naval campaigns long enough to wrest maritime concessions from the Dutch.

 Effects on American colonies

 The Navigation Acts, while enriching Britain, caused resentment in the colonies and contributed to the American Revolution.
 The Navigation Acts required all of a colony's imports to be either bought from Britain or resold by British merchants in Britain, regardless of the price obtainable elsewhere.
+In the 1772 Gaspee affair, Rhode Island colonists attacked and burned a Royal Navy revenue schooner enforcing the Navigation Acts off the coast of Rhode Island.

-Historian Robert (Thomas 1965) argues that the impact of the Acts on the economies of the Thirteen Colonies was minimal; the cost was about £4 per £1,000 of income per year.
+Historian Robert (Thomas 1965) argues that the impact of the acts on the economies of the Thirteen Colonies was minimal; the cost was about £4 per £1,000 of income per year.
 The average personal income was about £100 per year.
-However, (Ransom 1968) says that although the net burden imposed by the Acts was small in size, their overall impact on the shape and growth rate of the economy was significant since the Acts differentially affected different groups, helping some and hurting others.
+However, (Ransom 1968) says that although the net burden imposed by the acts was small in size, their overall impact on the shape and growth rate of the economy was significant since the acts differentially affected different groups, helping some and hurting others.

-Walton concludes that the political friction caused by the Acts was more serious than the negative economic impact, especially since the merchants most affected were politically the most active.
-The Navigation Acts were also partially responsible for an increase in piracy during the late 17th and early 18th centuries: merchants and colonial officials would buy goods captured by pirates below market value, and colonial Governors such as New York's Fletcher would commission privateers who openly admitted they intended to turn pirate.
+Walton concludes that the political friction caused by the acts was more serious than the negative economic impact, especially since the merchants most affected were politically the most active.
+The Navigation Acts were also partially responsible for an increase in piracy during the late 17th and early 18th centuries: merchants and colonial officials would buy goods captured by pirates below market value, and colonial governors such as New York's Benjamin Fletcher would commission privateers who openly admitted they intended to turn pirate.